zingale/computational_astrophysics/content/homework/homework2.md

    \in [x_{N-1}, x_N]$.

    a.
 Construct the form of the integral in this case by using the
-      same parabolic interpolant, and evalute it by integrating only over $[x_{N-1}, x_N]$.
+      same parabolic interpolant, and evaluate it by integrating only over $[x_{N-1}, x_N]$.

    b.
 Write a general composite Simpsons rule integrator that works for